Rivii0/rivii_identity/README.md

 Install oxmysql and es_extended if you don't have

+Add to your database tables from "rivii_identity.sql"

-Add in your config.cfg "ensure rivii_identity" (make sure the resource is started after the all esx resources and before your multicharacter script)
+Add in your server.cfg "ensure rivii_identity" (make sure the resource is started after the all esx resources and before your multicharacter script)

 Configure if you wish the "config.lua" file